 Use the setup instructions shown in Simple NAT but use the IPv6 addressing as shown below:

 At first glance, this appears to be a simple IPv6 forwarding example.
-As we will see, NPTv6 changes the actual packet source and destination addresses, so no forwarding is needed.
+However in this case, NPTv6 changes the actual packet source and destination addresses, so no forwarding is needed.

 ipfw(8) explains the syntax of the NPTv6 command and options, but there are a number of details that need to be set up correctly.
 Use the following as a guide: